 Our parents will have much to say on the subject and sadly, many are likely to try and put their children off making such a major financial commitment.
 Believe it or not, estate agents can also cause a little confusion particularly if they are trying to push a certain property or a certain suburb onto a naïve buyer.

-Then come the headlines and articles that range from telling us that it's a good time or a bad time to buy property, to confusing us with statistics that would only make sense to a seasoned investor like Donald Trump.
+Then come the headlines and articles that range from telling us that it's a good time or a bad time to buy property, to confusing us with statistics that would only make sense to a seasoned investor.

 We all have questions and many of these have to be answered by yourself long before you go on an actual house hunt.